Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 If you need to disconnect and reconnect the FFCs linking the two boards, be aware of the following:
 - Be sure to place the contact side of the FFC against the contacts in the socket
 - Be sure to insert the cable straight into the middle of the connector.
 It is easy to insert a cable so that it is skewed and shorts the pins out.
 If you do this and then power up the board, it is likely to be damaged.
 - The latching mechanisms on the vertical FFCs on the MCU board are counter-intuitive.
-Thet are unlatched when the latch is in the up position.
+Thet are unlatched when the latch is in the up position (away from the PCB).
 After inserting the FFCs, push the latch down towards the PCB to lock the FFC in place.

 ### Jumpers